AngelGzS/nodebb-plugin-seo-slug/README.md

-# nodebb-plugin-seo-slug
+# WIP: nodebb-plugin-seo-slug

-WIP: Slugify nodebb's slug of topic and category to make them more seo friendly.
+Slugify nodebb's slug of topic and category to make them seo friendly.